shitfuckery/usb_stick/README.md

 We will be using LUKS version 1 to format the boot partition because GRUB, the bootloader we will be using, is able to decrypt LUKS v1 partitions, but not LUKS v2.
 GRUB needs to be able to decrypt the boot partition in order to load the kernel and the encryption key that is in turn used to decrypt the root partition.

 When running the cryptsetup commands below you will be asked to provide a passphrase.
 We have used the horribly insecure passphrase 'setup' throughout the creation of the disk image and then run a script to change every instance to something more secure on first boot.
 If you want to use the same automation script you can use the same 'setup' throughout or, if you change it, update the setup.sh script to match.
 If you don't plan to use the automation script we suggest using a much stronger passphrase and using the same passphrase for all of your partitions.
-While it is technically possible not to, little if anything is gained and it is dramatically less convenient.

-[!NOTE}]
+[!NOTE]

 Many of the following commands include a partition number after the TARGET (eg /dev/sdTARGET1), be sure to leave that number in place when changing TARGET to your drive letter (eg /dev/sdb1).

 ```bash